wangqin1/MediaSDK/README.md

 # How to build

 ## Build steps
+MediaSDK has dependency on LibVA.
+Before building MediaSDK, please build and install libva first.

 Get sources with the following Git* command (pay attention that to get full Media SDK sources bundle it is required to have Git* with [LFS](https://git-lfs.github.com/) support):
 ```sh